apollographql/apollo/docs/source/platform/editor-plugins.md

 }
 ```

-By default, the VS Code extension will look for all files under "./src" to find both the operations and schema definitions for building a complete schema for the application.

 <h2 id="features">Features</h2>

 Apollo for VS Code brings many helpful features for working on a GraphQL project.

-<h3 id="syntax">Syntax highlighting</h3>

-Apollo's editor extension provides syntax highlighting for all things GraphQL, including schema definitions in `.graphql` files, complex queries in TypeScript, and even client-only schema extensions.
-Syntax highlighting for GraphQL works out-of-the-box for `.graphql`, `.gql`, `.js` and `.ts` file types!

 <h3 id="autocomplete">Intelligent autocomplete</h3>